-MARCH SHOW AND TELL, PART ONE
+FEBRUARY SHOW AND TELL, PART ONE

-We had an excellent show and tell at the March meeting, which was well captured in the excellent pictures taken by Jim Piper.
-Thanks to Jim and all who brought
+We had a wonderful show and tell at the February meeting.
+That combined delightfully with the excellent pictures taken by our new Cascade photographer, Jim Piper.
+Thanks to Jim and all who brought pieces! (more on the next page)